4 Best Sides to Serve with Swedish Meatballs (Updated 2023)

 These qualities separate them from American and Italian meatballs.

-In terms of size, the Swedish variety are smaller than American, as the later come in the size of tennis balls or even larger.
+In terms of size, the Swedish variety is smaller than the American, as the latter comes in the size of tennis balls or even larger.

 On the other hand, Swedish meatballs are loaded with allspice, nutmeg, and ginger.
-The American variety use small amounts of spices, consisting only of the basics like salt and pepper.
+The American variety uses small amounts of spices, consisting only of the basics like salt and pepper.

 They are usually served with pasta and a red sauce similar to Bolognese.